vyapp/vy/BOOK.md

 ### Run a command as root

-Sometimes it is interesting to run commands as root, for such it is needed to have set the environment variable below:
+Sometimes it is interesting to run commands as root, for such it is needed to have set the environment variable SUDO_ASKPASS.

+Check out if it is already set with:

 ~~~
-SUDO_ASKPASS
+echo $SUDO_ASKPASS
 ~~~

-It is needed to have an askpass program installed.
-It is possible to get one by installing the ssh-askpass program.
-In debian like systems you would do:
+If it is not set then it is needed to check where vy askpass script is located.

 ~~~
-apt-get install ssh-askpass
+whereis askpass
 ~~~

-After having installed the askpass program then it is needed to set the environment variable as follows:
+Issue the command below to have the SUDO_ASKPASS permanently set.

 ~~~
-echo 'export SUDO_ASKPASS=/usr/bin/ssh-askpass' >> ~/.bashrc
+echo 'export SUDO_ASKPASS=path/askpass' >> ~/.bashrc
 ~~~

-It will make the environment variable be set whenever the bash reads its bashrc file.
+Where path is the folder where the askpass script is located.
+It is generally located in /usr/bin.

-When everything is set then it is possible to run commands as root using the command below:
+Now it is possible to run commands with:

 ~~~
 sudo command